 Ideal readiness signs include:

-From ages 5–7, many students thrive with regular short practices and patient instruction.
+From ages 5 to 7, many students thrive with regular short practices and patient instruction.

 How to Know Your Child Is Ready